clicon/clixon-docs/datastore.rst

 Other formats
 -------------
-While only XML and JSON are currently supported as datastore formats, Clixon supports `CLI` and `TEXT` formats for printing, and saving and loading files.
+While only XML and JSON are currently supported as datastore formats, Clixon also supports `CLI` and `TEXT` formats for printing, and saving and loading files.

 The main example contains example code showing how to load and save a config using other formats.